Best Beginner Guitars

-When it comes to musical instruments best suited for young child, piano and violin are often the first one that come to mind.
+When it comes to musical instruments best suited for a young child, piano and violin are often the first ones that come to mind.
 But did you know that a child as young as six years old can start learning guitar?
 1/2 size acoustic guitars are most commonly played by children ages 6-8, while the 3/4 size is more appropriate for ages 9-12.

 The main question to ask is whether a young student should start with the more common steel-string acoustic or a nylon-string classical.
 At first, the nylon-string is going to be a bit more comfortable to play.
 This is primarily due to the increased comfort of the nylon strings against the fingers.
 Start by having them listen to various styles of music.
 Be sure to include the finger-style and world music of a classical to the singer-songwriter tunes of an acoustic.
 There is no set-in-stone progression that a beginner guitar player needs to follow, they can start with what they like and branch out from there!

 Our selection of Yamaha, Ibanez, Cordoba, and Arcadia 1/2 and 3/4 guitars all make great choices at budget-friendly prices.
 The majority of smaller acoustics are laminate instruments, but AMS has a selection of solid-top small acoustic guitar that takes it up a level.
-Both the Little Martin and Baby Taylor lineups are small-scale instruments that provide big time possibilities for any player!
+Both the Little Martin and Baby Taylor lineups are small-scale instruments that provide big-time possibilities for any player!

-Full Size Acoustic Beginner Guitars
+Full-Size Acoustic Beginner Guitars